tiger413/HymNet/README.md

   <img src="assets/HVS_HymNet.png" height="380">
 </p>

-**Figure:** Overview of the HymNet and Dual-stream functional map between HVS and HymNet.
+**Figure**: Overview of HymNet and its dual-stream functional mapping with the human visual system (HVS).

 ---